kasarshravani04/Amazon-Demo-Website/README.md

 **Overview**
 <br>
-The Amazon Clone project aims to recreate the look and feel of Amazon’s main pages, including the homepage, product listings, and product detail pages.
+The Amazon Clone project aims to recreate the look and feel of Amazon’s main pages, including the homepage, product listings.
 This project focuses solely on the frontend design and does not include any backend functionality or interactive features.

 **Technologies Used**
 <br>